JFrog CLI for Skills

 Delete a Skill

 Removes a specific version of a skill from a Skills repository.
-There is no interactive confirmation prompt.
+The CLI doesn't show an interactive confirmation prompt.
 Deletion is immediate.

 For the full delete walkthrough, see Delete Skills.

-Run the following command to delete a skill version from a Skills repository.
+To delete a skill version from a Skills repository:

 Where: